Reviewed by:

 Ensure you apply to your desired program as early as possible to avoid any delays that could decrease your chances of securing a spot at Case Western Law!

-The first-time bar passage rate for Case Western School of Law is 78.9%.
-Case Western School of Law has a high first-time bar passage rate compared to other states at 77.1%.
+The first-time bar passage rate for Case Western School of Law is 72.9%.
+Case Western School of Law has about an average bar passage rate compared to other law schools at 76.71%.
+Here’s a closer look at these stats:

 Here’s a breakdown of what a typical Case Western Law School student can expect to pay to attend this law school: